sotnir/tni2022/_episodes/13-day-2-viz.md

 > 5. Coursera's [Web of Data](https://www.coursera.org/learn/web-data?aid=true)
 {: .callout}

+<a name="fair-principles"></a>
 ## Towards the FAIR principles

 While LOD has had some uptake across the web, the number of databases using this protocol compared to the other technologies is still modest.
 But whether or not we use LOD, we do need to ensure that databases are designed specifically for the web and for reuse by humans and machines.
 To provide guidance for creating such databases independent of the technology used, the FAIR principles were issued through [FORCE11](http://force11.org): the Future of Research Communications and e-Scholarship.
 The FAIR principles put forth characteristics that contemporary data resources, tools, vocabularies and infrastructures should exhibit to assist discovery and reuse by third-parties through the web.

-[Wilkinson et al.,2016](https://www.nature.com/articles/sdata201618).
-FAIR stands for:  Findable, Accessible, Interoperable and Re-usable.
+According to Wilkinson et al. ([2016](https://www.nature.com/articles/sdata201618)), FAIR stands for: Findable, Accessible, Interoperable and Re-usable.
 The definition of FAIR is provided in Table 1:

 Number | Principle
 --------- | -----------